malaysia-ai/malaysia-ai/README.md

 - A non profit organization to gather open source artificial intelligence for Malaysia.
 - Feel free to join this organization, email husein.zol05@gmail.com or khursani8@gmail.com or aisyahrazak171@gmail.com to get invitation.
-- We have access to AWS, Azure and Mongo Atlas!
+- Azure and AWS credits up to 100k USD.
+- 5000 USD Mongo Atlas.

 ## Main contributors